How to Identify Malicious Code? Examples, Preventtion and Mitigatation

 While having a look, it seems completely harmless, with a function “display_cute_kittens()” presumably just displaying images of cute kittens.
 It is important to mention that this function is exacting but it has a hidden function “steal_sensitive_data()” that reads data from a file named “sensitive_data.txt“.

 It then sends it to a remote server controlled by an attacker.
-This second quality acts like a Trojan horse as it tricks the users into believing that this thing behaves normally while it does all the terrible things itself backstage.
+This second quality acts like a Trojan horse as it tricks the users into believing that this thing usually behaves while it does all the terrible things backstage.

 Credential Stuffing

-Hackers gain control of systematically hacked passwords and apply brute force robotized techniques against usernames on different resources in order to steal passwords and gain unauthorized access to accounts.
+Hackers gain control of systematically hacked passwords and apply brute force robotized techniques against usernames on different resources to steal passwords and gain unauthorized access to accounts.

 Unvalidated Redirects and Forwards

-URL Redirection attack where the attacker tampers with the URL and then sends it to the victim.
-Any time the victim clicks on the link, they are redirected to a site specified by the attacker, which can either be a malicious site or just a wrong one.
+URL Redirection attack is when the attacker tampers with the URL and then sends it to the victim.
+Any time the victim clicks on the link, they are redirected to a site specified by the attacker, which can either be a malicious site or a wrong one.

-Such kind of unusual chains gives attackers an opportunity to change the processing of an application.
+Such unusual chains allow attackers to change the processing of an application.

 @WebServlet("/UnvalidatedForwardServlet")